-We evaluate changes in the operational risk profile of the firm and our businesses, including changes in business mix or jurisdictions in which we operate, by monitoring the factors noted above at a firmwide level.
+We evaluate changes in our operational risk profile and our businesses, including changes in business mix or jurisdictions in which we operate, by monitoring the factors noted above at a firmwide level.
 We have both preventive and detective internal controls, which are designed to reduce the frequency and severity of operational risk losses and the probability of operational risk events.
 We monitor the results of assessments and independent internal audits of these internal controls.

-We also provide periodic operational risk reports to senior management, risk committees and the Board.
-In addition, we have established thresholds to monitor the impact of an operational risk event, including single loss events and cumulative losses over a twelve-month period, as well as escalation protocols.
-We also provide periodic operational risk reports, which include incidents that breach escalation thresholds, to senior management, firmwide and divisional risk committees and the Risk Committee of the Board.
+We have established limits and thresholds consistent with our risk appetite statement, as well as escalation protocols.
+We provide periodic operational risk reports, which include instances that breach escalation thresholds, to senior management, risk committees and the Risk Committee of the Board.